dlt-hub/verified-sources/README.md

 You can find the official `dlt` documentation at [our docs site](https://dlthub.com/docs).
 This documentation is oriented at newcomers that often are not professional programmers.
 In other words: it is good to get first grasp on how to create a pipeline.

 For contributors we have [in-depth technical documentation](https://github.com/dlt-hub/dlt/tree/devel/docs/technical) that may not be polished but is much more comprehensive.
 The chapter on [config and credentials](https://github.com/dlt-hub/dlt/blob/devel/docs/technical/secrets_and_config.md) is a must-read.

-## How to contact us
-Join our slack by following the invitation:
-For contributors: `dlt-contributors` channel
-For people using the pipelines: `technical-help` channel

 # Repository structure